paritytech/parity-bridges-common/deployments/README.md

 # Bridge Deployments

 ## Requirements
 Make sure to install `docker` and `docker-compose` to be able to run and test bridge deployments.
+All commands must be invoked with `./deployments/` as the current working directory because the paths in Docker Compose files are relative.

 ## Networks
 One of the building blocks we use for our deployments are _networks_.
-A network is a collection of homogenous nodes.
+A network is a collection of homogenous blockchain nodes.
 We have Docker Compose files for each network that we want to bridge.
 Each of the compose files found in the `./networks` folder is able to independently spin up a network like
 so: